June Ferestien

 June Ferestien (born June 19, 1963) is an American former professional tennis player.

 A native of Newton, Massachusetts, Ferestien was a US Open junior semi-finalist and featured on the professional tour during the 1980s.
-Her WTA Tour performances included a win over Dianne Fromholtz at the Borden Classic in Tokyo in 1982.
-She also played a season of collegiate tennis for the University of Florida.
+Her WTA Tour performances included a win over Dianne Fromholtz at the Borden Classic in Tokyo in 1982. and a win over top ten in the world player and Bronze Olympic gold meadalist Manuala Maleeva of Bulgaria in 1980.
+She also played a season of collegiate tennis for University of Florida.